-An umbilical hernia occurs when part of the intestine protrudes through the umbilical opening in the abdominal muscles.
+An umbilical hernia occurs when part of your intestine sticks out through the opening in your abdominal muscles through which your umbilical cord passed before you were born.
 Umbilical hernias are common and typically harmless.
 They are most common in infants, but they can affect adults as well.
-In an infant, an umbilical hernia may be especially evident when the infant cries, causing the baby's bellybutton to protrude.
+In an infant, an umbilical hernia may be especially evident when the infant cries, causing the bellybutton to protrude.
 This is a classic sign of an umbilical hernia.

 An umbilical hernia creates a soft swelling or bulge near the navel (umbilicus).
-If your baby has an umbilical hernia, you may notice the bulge only when he or she cries, coughs or strains.
-The bulge may disappear when your baby is calm or lies on his or her back.
+In babies who have an umbilical hernia, the bulge may be visible only when they cry, cough or strain.

 Umbilical hernias in children are usually painless.
 Umbilical hernias that appear during adulthood may cause abdominal discomfort.

 If you suspect that your baby has an umbilical hernia, talk with the baby's pediatrician.
 Seek emergency care if your baby has an umbilical hernia and: